Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

    - If you see errors related to data types, ensure your CSV has the correct format per the schema
    - Common issue: Make sure `codes` and `data_group` are proper lists, not strings
    - Fix: Use `df['codes'] = df['codes'].apply(lambda x: ast.literal_eval(x) if isinstance(x, str) else x)` to convert string representations to lists

-For more detailed troubleshooting, please visit the [project website](https://computationalethnography.org/) or open an issue on the GitHub repository.

 ## Uninstallation